sophi31/Arcade/README.md

 ## ✅ Status

-This is a complete, runnable demo showcasing catalog + commerce flow, bookings, admin dashboards, and community messaging with profiles, wrapped in a cohesive glass UI.
+This is a complete, runnable demo showcasing catalog + commerce flow (with INR conversion and delivery status tracking), bookings, admin dashboards, and community messaging with profiles, wrapped in a cohesive glass UI.